twburk/cmsc389K-Final-Project/documentation.md

 	      city : "Silver Springs",
 	      ageRequirement : "No",
 	      maxGroup : "25",
-	      dressCode : ['No Weapons", "No chains on jeans"] }
+	      dressCode : ["No Weapons", "No chains"]
+    }
 };